Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Preliminaries

-Valuations with a $0$-dimensional center are much more varied, and are classified according to their \emph{cluster of centers} or their \emph{Puiseux series}, which we define next.
-To begin with, let $p_1=\mathfrak p$ be the center of the valuation $v$.
+Next we introduce the geometric structures attached to valuations $\vv{\xi}{t}$ which allow us to study $\hat \mu (\xi,t)$ and justify the conjecture.

+Each valuation with 0-dimensional center naturally determines a \emph{cluster of centers}, as follows.
+To begin with, let $p_1=\cent(v)$ in the projective surface $S$.
 Consider the blowup $\pi_1:S_1\rightarrow S$ centered at $p_1$ and let $E_1$ be the corresponding exceptional divisor.
-The center of $v$ on $S_1$ may be (the generic point of) $E_1$ or a point $p_2\in E_1$.
+The center of $v$ on $S_1$ may be $E_1$ or a point $p_2\in E_1$.

 Iteratively blowing up the centers $p_1, p_2, \dots$ of $v$ either ends with a model where the center of $v$ is an exceptional divisor $E_n$, in which case

 for some constant $c$, and $v$ is called a divisorial valuation, or this process goes on indefinitely.
 For each center $p_i$ of $v$, general curves through $p_i$ and smooth at $p_i$ have the same value $v_i=v(E_i)$.